Yomguithereal/colifrapy/README.md

 ##Usage

 ###Settings
-The Settings class is the first thing you will have to import to use Colifrapy.
+The Settings class is the first thing you will have to import in order to use Colifrapy.
 It has to load your yaml settings file to perform its magic.

 Example of settings.yml file: